kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

 ## QSS_PING Frames

-In QUIC Services for Streams, QSS_PING frames allows endpoints to test peer reachability above the underlying byte stream.
+In QUIC Services for Streams, QSS_PING frames allow endpoints to test peer reachability above the underlying byte stream.

 QSS_PING frames are formatted as shown in {{fig-qss-ping}}.